AbdullahSahin1/ReactReduxProject/README.md

 # ReactReduxProject
-I make react project with redux
+I make react project with use redux